-12.1 No business may be transacted at any general meeting unless a quorum is present at the time when the meeting proceeds to business.
-A quorum for general meetings is at least five voting members present in person at the meeting.

-- 12.2 Subject to this constitution, the Convenor will chair every general meeting except where the Convenor has a conflict of interest.
-If the Convenor is not present or is unwilling or unable to preside the voting members present must appoint another officer to act as chair for that meeting only. - 12.3 If a quorum is not present within half an hour of the appointed time for the general meeting, the meeting must be adjourned to the same hour, day and place in the next week, or to such other time, day and place as the chairperson determines.
-If a quorum is not present within half an hour of the appointed time for the adjourned meeting: - a) where the meeting was convened on the requisition of voting members, the meeting lapses; and - b) in any other case, those voting members present constitute a quorum. - 12.4 With the consent of any meeting at which a quorum is present, the chairperson may, and must if directed by the meeting, adjourn the meeting from time to time and from place to place.
-No business may be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place. - 12.5 When a meeting is adjourned for 30 days or more, notice of the adjourned meeting must be given as in the case of an original meeting.
-If the meeting is adjourned for less than 30 days, no additional notice is necessary. - 12.6 Each voting member is entitled to one vote at general meetings.
+- 12.1 No business may be transacted at any general meeting unless a quorum is present at the time when the meeting proceeds to business.
+A quorum for general meetings is at least five voting members present in person at the meeting. - 12.2 Subject to this Constitution, the President will chair every general meeting except where the President has a conflict of interest.
+If the President is not present or is unwilling or unable to preside, the Vice President will chair, or if the Vice President is not available, the voting members present must appoint another officer to act as chair for that meeting only. - 12.3 If a quorum is not present within half an hour of the appointed time for the general meeting, the meeting must be adjourned to the same hour, day and place in the next week, or to such other time, day and place as the chairperson determines. - 12.4 If a quorum is not present within half an hour of the appointed time for the adjourned meeting: a) where the meeting was convened on the requisition of voting members, the meeting lapses; and b) in any other case, those voting members present constitute a quorum. - 12.5 With the consent of any meeting at which a quorum is present, the chairperson may, and must if directed by the meeting, adjourn the meeting from time to time and from place to place.
+No business may be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place. - 12.6 When a meeting is adjourned for 30 days or more, notice of the adjourned meeting must be given as in the case of an original meeting.
+If the meeting is adjourned for less than 30 days, no additional notice is necessary. - 12.7 Each voting member is entitled to one vote at general meetings.
 A motion put to the vote will be decided on a show of hands unless a poll is demanded by the chairperson, or by a simple majority of voting members present at the meeting.
 A poll may be demanded before or on the declaration of the result of the show of hands.
-The chairperson of a general meeting does not have a casting vote. - 12.7 A declaration by the chairperson that a resolution has, on a show of hands, been carried or carried unanimously or by a particular majority or lost, and an entry to that effect in the minutes of the proceedings of the association, is conclusive evidence of the fact without proof of the number of the votes recorded in favour of or against the resolution.
+The chairperson of a general meeting does not have a casting vote. - 12.8 A declaration by the chairperson that a resolution has, on a show of hands, been carried or carried unanimously or by a particular majority or lost, and an entry to that effect in the minutes of the proceedings of the Party, is conclusive evidence of the fact without proof of the number of the votes recorded in favour of or against the resolution.